 How would you describe your leadership style?

 The people who know me would say that I am very vision orientated.
-I like to set out a vision and a true north of where we are going and why we are going there — what is the opportunity profile and how we all play a part in realising our potential.
+I like to set out a vision and a true north of where we are going and why we are going there — what is the opportunity profile and how we all play a part in realizing our potential.